jowr/librefprop.so/readme.md

 The test.m is a simple code you can use to check if the intergration works.

-Summary for the impatient:
+### Installation steps
-  * Go to the directory with the downloaded files and open a command prompt.
+  * Get the Git repository and install the library *(Skip this if your administrator already installed REFPROP for you)*.
-  * Run `make` and then `sudo make install` to install the shared library *(Skip this if your administrator already installed REFPROP for you)*.
+  * Go to the directory with the downloaded librefprop.so files and open a command prompt.
   * Run `make matlab` to download files and edit them as written in the terminal.
-  * Run `sudo make matlab-install` to copy the matlab file to `/opt/refprop`.
+  * Make sure to put the `refpropm.m` file into a folder that is in your MATLABPATH, run `addpath(FOLDERNAME)` if required.

 ### MATLAB 64 bit Integration
 This part was contributed partly by [nkampy](https://github.com/nkampy) and [speredenn](https://github.com/speredenn) and is still experimental.
 Please open new issues if you encounter any problems.
 Problems are likely to be encountered in setting up matlab with gcc, needed to use the builtin MEX functionality, which is required for the load library command in the thunk.m file.
 We hope that the user community and [nkampy's](https://github.com/nkampy) comments, left at the mathworks website ([here](http://www.mathworks.com/matlabcentral/answers/125301-maverick-r2014a-loadlibrary-error-loaddefinedlibrary) and [here](http://www.mathworks.com/matlabcentral/answers/124597-how-to-setup-gfortran-on-mac-osx-10-9-and-matlab-r2014a)), will help figuring out a good solution.